cyber-dojo/aws-prod-co-promotion/README.md

 ]
 ```

-When there are no promotion Artifacts, the echoed JSON will be '[]'.
+When there are no promotion Artifacts, the echoed JSON will be an empty array.

 ```bash
 make promotions